tabreturn/tabreturn.github.io/_posts/2018-06-20-processing.py_in_ten_lessons--02-_bezier,_catmull,_and_rom_walk_into_a_bar.md

 <figure>
   <img src="{{ site.url }}/img/pitl02/bezier-control-point.png" />
-  <figcaption>The anchor and control points are indicated in green.</figcaption>
+  <figcaption>The vertex and control points are indicated in green.</figcaption>
 </figure>

 The `bezier()` and `line()` functions now share the control point's x/y-coordinates.
 Making any adjustments to `cp1y` and `cp1x`, therefore, affects both functions.